cfu288/mere-medical/libs/emr-pipeline/README.md

 Extract rejects only a directory that contradicts itself: an unparseable body, an empty yield, or a declared `total` its entries do not match.
-A rejected directory is never parsed into the derived tables and advances no sighting.
+A rejected directory is never parsed into the derived tables and advances no seen date.

 Publish has no checks of its own: the artifact ships whatever the warehouse holds, and the monthly PR's status comment is where a human catches a bad refresh.